 \subsection{Geodesics correspond to physical evolutions}

 One of the purposes of this paper is to show that the Bures geodesics are not only mathematical objects but correspond to physical dynamical evolutions that could in principle be realized in the laboratory.
 Let $\gamma_\geo(\tau)$ be a geodesic on $\states$ starting at $\rho = \gamma_\geo (0)$.
-Consider an ancilla system $\AAA$ with Hilbert space $\Hh_\AAA$, as described in the previous subsection.
+Consider an ancilla system $\AAA$ with Hilbert space $\Hh_\AAA$ of dimension $n_\AAA \geq n$.
 Let $\ket{\Psi}$ be a purification of $\rho$ on $\Hh \otimes \Hh_\AAA$, \ie, $\rho = \tr_\AAA \ketbra{\Psi}{\Psi}$, where $\tr_\AAA$ is the partial trace over the ancilla.
 We show in Sec.~\ref{sec-geodesics_physcial_evol} (see Theorem~\ref{prop-geodesics_as-Q_evol}) that there exists a system-ancilla Hamiltonian $\Hg$ such that

 In other words, $\gamma_\geo (\tau) $ is the system state at the (dimensionless) time $\tau$, given that the system is coupled to the ancilla at time $0$ and interacts with it up to time $\tau$ with the Hamiltonian $\Hg$.
 This Hamiltonian reads